microsoft/fluent-ui-react/specs/Checkbox.md

 https://codesandbox.io/s/checkboxes-ggpx1

-Note about the Fluent example: there's some weirdness with how the theme providers are interacting with each other, the Fluent checkbox's styling is messing up as a result.
+Note about the Fluent UI example: there's some weirdness with how the theme providers are interacting with each other, the Fluent UI checkbox's styling is messing up as a result.

 Fabric Checkbox [docs](https://developer.microsoft.com/en-us/fabric#/controls/web/Checkbox)